deconst/deconst-docs/running/maintenance.rst

 Once you have a shell on a problem system, it's useful to know a few systemd commands to investigate and manage services.

-If you want to really get a handle on what systemd is and how it works, I recommend taking the time to read `systemd for Administrators<http://www.freedesktop.org/wiki/Software/systemd/#thesystemdforadministratorsblogseries>`_.
+If you want to really get a handle on what systemd is and how it works, I recommend taking the time to read `systemd for Administrators <http://www.freedesktop.org/wiki/Software/systemd/#thesystemdforadministratorsblogseries>`_.
 You'll also want to keep the `man pages <http://www.freedesktop.org/software/systemd/man/>`_ bookmarked.
+In a pinch, though, these commands will do.

-To **list unit files** matching a pattern and report their current status:
+To **list units** matching a pattern and report their current status:

 .. code-block:: bash